 But there are some ways to save on dental care.
 Here are some money-saving tips:

-1. Join a discount plan: There are more than 100,000 dentists across the country participating in discount dental plans — a low-cost alternative to dental insurance.
+1. Join a discount plan: More than 100,000 dentists across the country participate in discount dental plans — a low-cost alternative to dental insurance.
 You can find a local dentist by plugging in your zip code at DentalPlans.com, along with a selection of more than 30 plans that activate within three business days, have no annual limits and offer 10% to 60% off most procedures.

-2. Pro-bono dentistry: Check out FreeDentalWork.org for listings on free dental clinic events in your area.
-You can also look for events through nonprofit organization Dentistry From The Heart — with dentists who donate their time and equipment to provide free dental treatment.
+2. Pro-bono dentistry: Check out DentalLifeline.org for information on applying for free dental services in your area.
+You can also look for events through nonprofit organization Dentistry From The Heart, with dentists who donate their time and equipment to provide free dental treatment.

 3. Watch for daily deals: Best known for discounts on lifestyle goods, sites such as Groupon and Living Social are starting to help people fill their insurance voids.
 About one of every 11 deals offered online is for a health care service.
 If you do take this route, be sure to do a little checking online to ensure the dentist is legit by searching for his or her name plus “complaints.”

 4. Go to a dental school: Some dental schools provide services for significantly less than a dental practice.
 To find a school in your area, visit the American Dental Association.

 5. Search for other price breaks: No dental schools near you?
 Other resources for reduced-cost dental care include dental hygiene schools and community health centers.

 5. Take a vacation: Need a vacation and some dental work done?
 Take part in medical tourism.
 Some organizations specialize in booking dental trips to places such as Costa Rica and India for cheaper dental care outside of the United States.